An animal’s eyes have the power to speak a great language.”

 Art is something I almost studied on leaving school, I toyed with the idea of Art College and becoming an interior designer; my house gets continually rearranged as I try to fulfill my love of design!
 I revisited my interest in art when I moved with my husband to Abu Dhabi in 1997.
 I joined a pastel art group and enjoyed the creative process so much, I have never stopped since.
 To further my knowledge I studied Pet Portraiture with the London College of Art.

 Over the years I discovered the medium I prefer to work in, the simple pencil.
 I like the control I have over a portrait (I am a “slight” control freak) and the amount of detail I can achieve.
-In the same vein, my love of animals made them my natural subject matter; another very important part of my art is animal welfare, having lived in countries where animal welfare is severely lacking, I am very passionate about promoting responsibility to animals.
+In the same vein, my love of animals made them my natural subject matter; another very important part of my art is animal welfare, having lived in countries where animal welfare is severely lacking, I am very passionate about promoting responsibility and compassion to animals.

 Artistic Influences J D Hillberry & Mike Sibley

 My babies, rescued when they were 2 days old from a storm drain in the Philippines.